As a marketer, you know how difficult it is to organize and execute your projects on time.

 As you move into the execution phase of your sprint, you can use tools like CoSchedule to plan and execute the different parts of your project.

-Marketing Projects makes it easy to see a full overview of each of your projects and assign tasks and project pieces to different team members.
+Marketing Campaigns makes it easy to see a full overview of each of your projects and assign tasks and project pieces to different team members.

-Setting up your Marketing Project is a snap.
-First select Marketing Projects from your content menu:
+Setting up your Marketing Campaign is a snap.
+First select Marketing Campaigns from your content menu:

 Then title your project and select its start and end date: